SaschaWillems/vulkan.gpuinfo.org/docs/profiles.md

 ## Schema selection

 The exported JSON will try to use the schema matching the header version that matches the api version of the selected reports.
-If not matching schema can be found, the latest schema will be used.
+If no matching schema can be found, the latest schema will be used.
 The schemas used by the database can be found in this [Khronos repository](https://schema.khronos.org/vulkan/).